Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

-where $\delta_m$ instead depends only from the peak amplitude parameter $\mt A$, while the comoving length scale $\hr_m$ of the perturbation depends only from $\Delta$.
-The naturally split role of these two parameters confirms the right choice of measuring the averaged excess of mass at $\hr_m$ and not at $\hr_0$.
+where $\delta_m$ depends only on the peak amplitude parameter $\mt A$, while the comoving lengthscale $\hr_m$ of the perturbation depends only on $\Delta$.
+The naturally split role of these two parameters confirms that the right choice is to measure the averaged excess of mass at $\hr_m$ and not at $\hr_0$.
 Equation \eqref{deltam_zetaGauss} shows that there is a maximum value of $\delta_m$ for $\mt{A} = \mt{A}_{max} = e/2 \simeq 1.36$, which corresponds to the coordinate singularity $K(r)r^2=1$.
-The threshold for PBH formation using \eqref{zeta_Gauss} as initial condition for numerical simulations (see Section 4) gives $\delta_c\simeq0.55$, corresponding to \mbox{$\mt{A}\simeq0.80$}.
+The threshold found for PBH formation using the Gaussina profile $\zeta(\hr)$ \eqref{zeta_Gauss} rather then the Gaussian profile for $K(r)$ \eqref{K_Gauss} gives $\delta_{m,c}\simeq0.55$, corresponding to \mbox{$\mt{A}\simeq0.80$}.

-In the following I will generalize the shape of the curvature profile introducing additional parameters to modify the shape of the energy density.
+In the following I will generalize the shape of the curvature profile by introducing additional parameters to modify the shape of the energy density profile.
 Because the relation of $\delta\rho/\rho_b$ in terms of $K(r)$ is linear while the relation in terms of $\zeta(\hr)$ is not, in real space it is easier to control the shape working with $K(r)$ instead of $\zeta(\hr)$.
 The usage of $\zeta(\hr)$ becomes important when the profile in real space of the energy density is related to the power spectrum $\mt{P}_\zeta(k)$ in Fourier space obtained from inflation \cite{Germani:2018jgr}.
-Because this paper is focusing on the relation between the threshold of PBH formation and the shape of cosmological perturbations collapsing into PBHs in real space, I will focus only on different profile of $K(r)$.
-The relation between the shape of the energy density perturbation and the profile of $\zeta(\hr)$ will be analyzed in a future work where the connection with the shape of power spectrum will be studied.
+Because this paper is focusing on the relation between the threshold of PBH formation and the shape of cosmological perturbations collapsing to form PBHs in real space, I will focus only on different profiles of $K(r)$.

+Numerical results obtained from different profiles of $\zeta(\hr)$ has instead been used in a related work \cite{Young:2019yug} where the effects of the non linear relation between $\delta\rho/\rho_b$ and $\zeta$ on the cosmological abundance of PBHs have been investigated.